Infrastructure

 Enterprise Security and Compliance

-For teams building LlamaIndex workflows that require secure code execution, production-grade reliability, and on-demand GPU access, Modal's combination of AI-native infrastructure, sandboxed execution at scale, and proven enterprise performance makes it the clear choice.
+For teams building LlamaIndex agents that require secure code execution, production-grade reliability, and on-demand GPU access, Modal's combination of AI-native infrastructure, massive concurrency, and broad GPU support makes it a strong choice.

 Explore the Modal documentation to get started with LlamaIndex workflow integration.